GlenKPeterson/Paguro/README.md

 // Apply the function to each item in the list, accumulating the result in u.
 // You could perform many other transformations with just this one function, but
 // it is clearer to use the most specific transformations that meets your needs.
-// Still, sometimes you need the flexibility foldLeft provides, so here it is:
+// Still, sometimes you need the flexibility foldRight provides, so here it is:
-U foldLeft(U u, BiFunction<U, T, U> fun)
+U foldRight(U u, BiFunction<T, U, U> fun)

 // Return only the items for which the given predicate returns true View<T> filter(Predicate<T> pred)